 History is one of the three most popular majors at Roanoke College.

-If you enjoy the mental discipline history fosters, like analytical reading, library and archival research, writing and arguing interpretations, history can provide a great step towards careers in journalism, research, law and historic preservation.
-Studying European and world history can give you an advantage finding employment in international business and finance.
+If you enjoy the mental discipline histories fosters, like analytical reading, library and archival research, writing, and arguing interpretations, history can provide a great step towards careers in journalism, research, law, and historic preservation.
+Studying European and world history can give you an advantage in finding employment in international business and finance.

 Daniel Ayers: The Folk Storyteller

 A history major, Daniel channeled his love for folk music into his academic work, which opened the door to earning a Fulbright Scholarship to study in Scotland.